lowRISC/sonata-software/exercises/firmware_auditing/README.md

 There is also a helpful built-in rule `data.rtos.all_sealed_capabilities_are_valid` which decodes all allocator capabilities to ensure that they are all valid for auditing.

 Using these built-in functions, we define a rule `allocator_capabilities` which filters through the input for allocator capabilities, and augments each with information about their compartment.
-This lets us define our first condition `all_allocations_less_than(limit)` as a parameterised function.
+This lets us define our first condition `all_allocations_leq(limit)` as a parameterised function.
 This rule ensures that no individual allocator capability is greater than a given limit, ensuring that only a certain amount of memory can be allocated in a single `malloc`.

 Next, we can create a rule to extract the list of unique compartments that allocate on the heap.
-We can do this using Rego's `contains` keyword and some term-matching syntax to extract the `"owner"` field.
+We can do this using Rego's `contains` keyword and some term-matching syntax to extract the "owner" field.
 Using this, we now have a construct which we can use to sum all quotas within a given compartment.
 By using the built-in `sum` function, `allocator_capabilities`, and `unique_allocator_compartments`, we can define an object that maps from a given compartment to its total allocation quota.